jurgenmahn/transparant-mcp-oauth-proxy/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments

-**Built with human ingenuity & AI collaboration**
+## 🚀 Built with human ingenuity & a dash of AI wizardry

-This project represents the intersection of practical DevOps needs and cutting-edge AI tooling.
-Every feature solves real-world integration challenges.

-**Authored by:** The MCP Community with AI assistance

-*"Bridging the gap between AI capabilities and practical implementation."*
+This project emerged from late-night coding sessions, unexpected inspiration, and the occasional debugging dance.
+Every line of code has a story behind it.

+Found a bug?
+Have a wild idea?
+The issues tab is your canvas.

+Authored By: [👨‍💻 Jurgen Mahn](https://github.com/jurgenmahn) with some help from AI code monkies [Claude code](https://claude.ai) & [Codex](https://openai.com)

+*"Sometimes the code writes itself.
+Other times, we collaborate with the machines."*

+⚡ Happy hacking, fellow explorer ⚡

 ---